Online security and fraud

 Scam and hoax websites and emails are designed to trick you into disclosing information such as bank account details, passwords or credit card numbers.

-Fraudulent emails, know as 'phishing' scams, can target you and your staff.
+Fraudulent emails, known as 'phishing' scams, can target you and your staff.
 They are used to con people into giving up personal information that can then be used for illegal purposes, such as transferring funds or buying products online.

 Phishing scams are common and it's important that you and your staff know how to identify them.
 You should be suspicious of emails from people or businesses you don't know, especially if they are offering something that sounds too good to be true.